nufi-official/fcl-web3auth-plugin/README.md

 Configure the package with the specified callbacks.

 - `callbacks`: An object containing partial implementations of the `WalletActionsCallbacks` interface.
-- it allows you to call you own actions instead of the default ones
+- This callbacks allow you to call you own actions instead of the default ones:
-- when and account is being created, (which might take a while and for this reason a default loading overlay is provided)
+  - when an account is being created, (which might take a while and for this reason a default loading overlay is provided)
   - when signing transactions

 **NOTE:** calling `setCallbacks` is optional, in case you are fine with using the default UI you do not need to call it